patnaikt4/Trivia/README.md

 - Virtual environment (optiona)

 ## Setup Instructions (If the hosted website does not work)

+Note: If you are on Windows, you **may** have to add "py -m" before some commands to have it work correctly.

 1. **Cloning the Repository**:
    - Open a terminal and run these commands:
  	```bash